Usbellows logo.png

 Read More

-Heat Exchanger shell bellows are used on fixed tube sheet heat exchangers.
+Heat exchanger shell bellows are used on fixed tube sheet heat exchangers.
 Bellows deflection is only axial and can be either extension or compression depending on the differential expansion of shell and tubes.
 In most cases the tubes are hotter than the shell, moreover tube material is sometimes high alloy, i.e. Stainless steel or nickel alloy, which expands about 50% more than carbon steel.

 Dye penetrant testing clamshell